Dead by Dawn (1998) from Johnny Web (Uncle Scoopy)

 16. (4.68) - Dream Lover (1986)

-Consenting Adults didn't have that great a script but did, however, star two major Hollywood names, Kevin Spacey (pre-stardom) and Kevin Kline.
-I reckon that "The Two Kevins" are the grade-A version of "The Two Coreys".
+Consenting Adults is near the bottom of that list, and deservedly so, but it did star two familiar Hollywood names, Kevin Spacey (pre-stardom) and Kevin Kline.
+I reckon that "The Two Kevins" are the grade-A version of "The Two Coreys."
 Spacey played a shifty wheeler-dealer who was always looking for the bigger, better deal.
-Kline played a 40ish fuddy-duddy who found himself trapped in a joyless suburban life.
-Pretty much the same role Kevin Kline always plays when he's not doing comedy.
-The two men became neighbors and then friends, after a fashion, and Spacey started to seduce Kline into a more sinful and daring world-view.
+Kline played a 40ish fuddy-duddy who found himself trapped in a joyless suburban life - pretty much the same role Kevin Kline always plays when he's not doing comedy.
+The two men became neighbors and then friends, after a fashion, whereupon Spacey started to seduce Kline into a more sinful and daring world-view.
 The piece de resistance of the seduction was an offer to swap wives.
 Simple enough - one night they would each go to the other's wife in the dark, and make love to her.
 The women would catch on, but if they refused, well, so what?
 Nothing ventured, nothing gained.
-Kline gave in, the woman consented without any problem, but Kline woke up with a major one.
+Kline gave in, and the women agreed to the deal.
+The lovemaking went fine, but Kline woke up with a major problem.
 Spacey's wife was killed during the swap-night, bludgeoned to death with a Louisville Slugger.
 When the bat was found with Kline's fingerprints all over it, he seemed to be headed for the electric chair.
 There are many more twists to the plot, but I can't reveal them without spoiling the entire movie.
 You have the idea, and can probably guess the rest.

 I suppose even the most patient among you has now lost patience with me, so I'll get to the point.
 Dead by Dawn is basically the same movie as Consenting Adults.
 The plot description above is identical in both films - right down to the baseball bat.
-The only difference is generated by the fact that Dead by Dawn is a softcore sex film, so it has lengthy sex scenes.
-By adding 25 minutes worth of sex, the script had to economize somewhere else, so Dead by Dawn was only able to fit in the first half of the plot from Consenting Adults.
+The only real difference between the films was generated by time constraints.
+Dead by Dawn is a softcore sex film, so it has lengthy sex scenes.
+Since the film includes some 25 minutes worth of sex scenes and topless swimming, the script had to economize somewhere else, so Dead by Dawn was only able to fit in the first half of the plot from Consenting Adults.

 NUDITY REPORT